 For how long does the company keep data?

 The company will hold client personal data for the duration of the booking periods.
-The periods for which client data is held after the end of the last booking is 5 years after which we will contact the client and seek their authority to retain personal data on file or alternatively be instructed by the client to delete their personal data file.
+The periods for which client data is held after the end of the last booking is 6 years after which we will delete their personal data file.